MIDDLEBURG, Fla. - A hit-and-run suspect charged in the death of a 13-year-old last year pleaded guilty Monday to leaving the scene of a fatal crash.

 Police were looking for a Jeep Grand Cherokee with front-end damage, and the Alvezioses' friend said he saw a vehicle that matched that description and followed it.

-The friend called 911, which helped lead to the arrest of Margadonna.
+called 911, which helped lead to the arrest of Margadonna.

 The chase ended in front of Middleburg High School with the friend on the phone with police.
 He said he followed the Jeep Grand Cherokee for about 10 minutes until officers got to him.